OpenMendel/MendelIHT.jl/docs/src/man/FAQ.md

 Fortunately, for large problems, compilation time becomes negligible.

+## Memory requirement?

+For binary PLINK files, `MendelIHT.jl` uses [SnpArrays.jl's SnpLinAlg](https://openmendel.github.io/SnpArrays.jl/latest/#Linear-Algebra) for linear algebra.
+This data structure computes directly on raw genotype file, described in our [multivariate paper](https://www.biorxiv.org/content/10.1101/2021.08.04.455145v2.abstract), and hence it requires roughly $2np$ bits of RAM to store in memory.
+For UK biobank with 500k samples and 500k SNPs, this is roughly 62GB.

+In addition to storing the full design matrix in memory, IHT also need to hold a $n \times k$ matrix in double precision, where $k$ is the sparsity level.
+This require $64nk$ bits of RAM.
+For cross validation routines that test multiple different $k_1, ..., k_q$ values, $t$ of them must co-exist in memory where $t$ is the number of threads.
+Thus for large samples such as the UK Biobank data, it is possible that holding these "sparse" matrices will require more memory than holding compressed PLINK files.

 ## How to run code in parallel?

 If Julia is started with multiple threads (e.g. `julia --threads 4`), `MendelIHT.jl` will automatically run your code in parallel.